 The consequences may be even more serious if you do not disclose the conviction and it comes to light at a later date.

 However, there are some situations where certain offences can be removed from the record, or may not have to be disclosed after a period of time.
-For example, if you commit an offence as a child, the offence can be automatically removed from the record once certain conditions are met.
-You can find more information on this in our document on children and the criminal justice system.
-And under the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016, a range of minor offences become spent after 7 years.
+Under the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016, a range of minor offences become spent after 7 years.
 This means that an adult convicted of an offence covered by the Act does not have to disclose the conviction after 7 years, except in certain circumstances.

 Spent conviction offences

-The following convictions become spent after 7 years:
+The following convictions become spent after 7 years as long as you have complied with the sentence or order imposed:

 - All convictions in the District Court for motoring offences except for convictions for dangerous driving which are limited to a single conviction